Use 'Enter' for

 The long electric field particles from a 'neutral' particle

-As a suggestion, are able to wrap around the two helixes of a particle of light, stretching out one side of the particle of light, and compressing up the other side of the light
+As a suggestion, are able to wrap around the two helixes of a particle of light, stretching out one side of the particle of light, and compressing up the other side of the particle of light

 Causing the particle of light to arc along its body and change direction